Author: Seth A. Gladstone

 If you head about 90 miles north of San Francisco to Mendocino County in mid-September, you’ll encounter the annual Mendocino County Fair and Apple Show.
 This weekend-long party is a great way to introduce the kids to a real old-fashioned country fair, with activities for the entire family including a rodeo, petting zoo, apple tasting, wine tasting, hoedown and parade.
 There are nearby U-pick orchards to let off steam after the kids have witnessed the ever-popular Sheepdog Trails.

-October is the time for pumpkin picking in Ukiah.
-The Country Pumpkinfest occurs the second weekend of the month, featuring a "Scarecrow City," country fiddle contest, children's carnival, pie-eating contest and great pumpkin weigh-off for local gardeners.
+Pumpkin picking is popular in Ukiah.
+The Country Pumpkinfest occurs in mid-October, featuring a "Scarecrow City," country fiddle contest, children's carnival, pie-eating contest and great pumpkin weigh-off for local gardeners.

 Pumpkins & Olallieberries in San Mateo County